efeelize/bar/CA/MBE/civil_procedure.md

 > - And under Federal Rule of Civil Procedure (FRCP) 4, any defendant (an individual or organization) can be served for a federal suit by following the state law for serving process in the state where the court is located or where service is made.
 > - ie,the student sued the university (organization) and its athletic director (individual) in federal court in State B. Since the defendants can be served under the civil procedure rules of State B (where the court is located), this is the best method of serving both defendants.

+## 四、Joinder

+- 补充管辖：When a dispute involves multiple claims and one falls outside of the court's original jurisdiction, the court may exercise supplemental jurisdiction over that claim.
+However, the court can only do so if the claims are so related that they share a common nucleus of operative facts.

+- diversity jurisdiction 中的$75,000的要求共同诉讼中可以合并计算,但是counter claim[基于不同事由],crossclaim 需单独计算，不可合本诉合并计算金额。

+> - a single plaintiff may only aggregate (ie, combine) claims against multiple defendants if the plaintiff alleges that they are jointly liable.
+> - the consumer's claim concerning a kitchen appliance is unrelated to the retailer's crossclaim concerning power tools, so the court lacks supplemental jurisdiction over the crossclaim.

+## 3.1 crossclaim

+> A crossclaim is a claim brought by one party against a co-party in the same lawsuit.
+Co-parties are typically defendants or plaintiffs on the same side of a case.
+A crossclaim arises when one party believes that a co-party is partially or fully responsible for the harm or liability at issue, or has a related legal claim arising out of the same transaction or occurrence.